ikki2530/holberton-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html copy all html files, if do not exist, to the parent directory - 15-lets_move move all files that start with an uppercase to the directory /tmp/u - 16-clean_emacs delete all files that end in ~
+17-tree Create 3 directories welcome/ welcome/to/ welcome/to/ welcome/to/holberton